-The University has a capital lease for one of its athletic fields that holds an interest rate of 1.67% and will mature in August 2020.
+The University had a capital lease for one of its athletic fields that held an interest rate of 1.67% and it matured in August 2020.
 In June 2019, the University entered into a capital lease obligation for the renovation of the stadium turf.
 The lease holds an interest of 4.89% and will mature in June 2026.